stedolan/counterexamples/src/general-covariance.md

   - **Use-site variance** is used in Java (for types other than arrays): a `List<Car>` can never be converted to a `List<Vehicle>`, but can be converted to a `List<? extends Vehicle>`.
+The elements of a `List<? extends Vehicle>` are known to be `Vehicle`s, but an arbitrary `Vehicle` cannot be inserted into such a list.
 Each use of `List` specifies how the parameter is allowed to vary.

   - **Declaration-site variance** is used in Scala (although use-site variance is also available).
 This means that the `List` type can